MoMoWongHK/fleet-battle/readme.md

 #Fleet Battle

-A turn based tactical naval board game inspired by the classic board game [*Battleship*](https://en.wikipedia.org/wiki/Battleship_%28game%29)
+A turn based tactical naval board game inspired by the classic board game [*Battleship*](https://en.wikipedia.org/wiki/Battleship_%28game%29).

 ### Features

 - Real Turn Based: turns determined by the number of remaining ship
  * Every ship you destroy weakens your enemy.
 Be ware that the enemy can do the same to you.
-- Formation
+- Fleet Composition
  * It matters.
 It matters a lot.
 - Air Power!
  * An aircraft carrier makes the difference.